 That is all Dramatica is asking of you when it asks these questions.
 The application is asking you to set the context for a particular story point so it knows what kind of a story you are telling.
 By locking you into your own decisions, Dramatica acts as a virtual writing partner that keeps you honest to your own storytelling.

-You can't choose between Situation or Activity because you can easily make that shift in your own head.
+You can't choose between Universe or Activity because you can easily make that shift in your own head.
 Both answers seem right.
 You can't decide between Decisions or Actions because to you a decision looks like an action that looks like a decision.
 Turns out our minds are not great tools for keeping the structure of a story consistent.
 Dramatica is.

 Thankfully there are ways to trick your mind into coming up with consistent and confident answers to these questions.